A Month of Single Frames

 is a 2012 documentary by Rodney Ascher.

-In the decades since the film's release, many The Shining devotees have claimed to have decoded the film's secret messages.
+In the decades since it's release, many of the film's devotees have claimed to have decoded the film's secret messages.
 Cultists and scholars are interviewed to deconstruct Kubrick's classic, addressing everything from the genocide of Native Americans to a range of government conspiracies.

 Worlds of Ursula K. Le Guin